Lambda123Design/Machine-Learning-Model-Skills/README.md

 # Machine-Learning-Model-Skills

+##### Very Important: Decision Tree doesn't require any kind of Standardization or Normalization.
+We can directly apply the Algorithm

 ****Supervised Learning:****
 **Linear Regression:**
 1. **Polynomial Regression** - degree, include_bias (from sklearn.preprocessing import PolynomialFeatures) (from sklearn.pipeline import Pipeline)